 The allowance for credit losses, specifically the allowance for loan losses and the allowance for unfunded commitment losses, represents management's estimate of lifetime expected credit losses in the loan portfolio.
 The allowance for credit losses is determined quarterly using a methodology that incorporates important risk characteristics of each loan.
 The allowance for credit losses, as related to loans and lending-related commitments, is comprised of an allowance for loan losses, which is determined with respect to loans that we have originated, and an allowance for unfunded commitment losses.
 Our allowance for unfunded commitment losses is determined with respect to funds that we have committed to lend but for which funds have not yet been disbursed and is computed using a methodology similar to that used to determine the allowance for loan losses.
-The allowance for unfunded lending-related commitments totaled \$335,000 as of December 31, 2023.
+As of December 31, 2024 and 2023 we had \$279,000 and \$335,000, respectively, recorded as an unfunded commitment reserve.